sjp/GOMstreamer/readme.md

                           Password to your GOMtv account
     -e EMAIL, --email=EMAIL
                           Email your GOMtv account uses
+    -m MODE, --mode=MODE  Mode of use: 'play', 'save' or 'delayed-save'.
+Default is 'play'.
+This parameter is case sensitive.
     -q QUALITY, --quality=QUALITY
                           Stream quality to use: 'HQ', 'SQ' or 'SQTest'.
 Default is 'SQTest'.
 This parameter is case sensitive.
+    -o OUTPUTFILE, --output=OUTPUTFILE
+                          File to save stream to (Default = dump.ogm) -t KT, --time=KT      If the 'delayed-save' mode is used, this option holds the value of the *Korean* time to record at in HH:MM format.
+(Default = '18:00')
     -c COMMAND, --command=COMMAND
                           Custom command to run
+    -w WEBCMD, --webcmd=WEBCMD
+                          wget/curl command to run
     -d CACHE, --buffer-time=CACHE
                           Cache size in [ms]